-In addition to six (6) holidays, the MHC Florida Internship Program interns receive 10 days of paid leave, and three (3) professional days, which can only be used for dissertation defense and/or preapproved conferences.
+In addition to six (6) holidays, the MHC Florida Internship Program interns receive 10 days of paid leave, and three (3) professional days, which can only be used for dissertation defense, preapproved conferences, and graduation day.
 Health insurance is available.

 PTO must be requested and approved in advance except in cases of unforeseen illness.
-PTO requests must be submitted into our HRIS platform, "Paycor".
-Pre-planned PTO must be approved by both primary supervisors and the Director of Training no less than two (2) weeks in advance.
-PTO forms for unexpected leave must be completed and submitted via email to all parties prior to return to work.
+PTO requests must be submitted through Paycor.
+PTO must be approved by both primary supervisors and the Director of Training no less than two (2) weeks in advance.
+PTO requests for unexpected leave must be submitted via Paycor and you must notify your supervisors and the training director.
 Any intern who requests unplanned PTO due to illness lasting more than three (3) days must submit a doctor's note releasing them to return to work prior to return along with the PTO form.
 Interns are not permitted to take the ten (10) available PTO days consecutively.
 No more than five (5) consecutive PTO days per month will be approved.
 In order to ensure proper termination procedures and documentation completion, all time off must have been used prior to August 1st of the training year.
 Any unused benefit time left to be used as of August 1st will be lost.